Mattia Minesso

-Mattia Minesso (born 30 March 1990) is an Italian professional footballer who plays as a forward for club Arzignano.
+Mattia Minesso (born 30 March 1990) is an Italian professional footballer who plays as a forward for Serie D club Luparense.

-Club career
+Career

 Vicenza

 Born in Cittadella, Veneto, Minesso started his career at Vicenza.
-Minesso made his Serie B debut on 10 May 2008, replacing winger Davide Matteini in the second half.
-In that match, Vicenza won Frosinone 2–1.
-Minesso also played for Vicenza's Primavera under-20 team from 2007 to 2010 after promoted from its Allievi Nazionali under-17 team.
-Minesso failed to play any game for the first team in 2009–10 Serie B but also only played 4 times for Primavera that season.
+He made his Serie B debut on 10 May 2008, replacing winger Davide Matteini in the second half.
+In that match, Vicenza won 2–1 against Frosinone.
+Minesso also played for Vicenza's Primavera (under-20 team) from 2007 to 2010 after being promoted from its Allievi Nazionali (under-17 team).
+He did not feature in any games for the first team during the 2009–10 season, but also only played 4 times for the Primavera side that season.

 Chievo & Andria

-On 24 June 2010, five days before the closure of 2009–10 financial year of "A.C.
-Chievo-Verona s.r.l." and "Vicenza Calcio S.p.A.", Minesso joined Serie A club Chievo, while Amedeo Benedetti joined the opposite side.
-Both players were "valued" for €2 million (thus no cash involved).
-Co-currently both clubs bought back 50% registration rights for €1M as part of co-ownership deal.
-As youth product usually did not have a value as "intangible asset" (because it was based on historical cost, such as acquire cost, agent fee and training cost), both clubs had a selling profit (but partially offset by VAT and created amortize cost in next few years) On 30 June 2010, Chievo had a positive shareholder equity of €687,180, thus no need to recapitalisation (The club did re-capitalised for €250,000 in 2010–11 financial year).
-However, Minesso was part of the "intangible asset" of Chievo which "worth" €2 million at that time, plus Daniele Rosania "worth" €1 million.
+On 24 June 2010, five days before the closure of the 2009–10 financial year of "A.C.
+Chievo-Verona s.r.l." and "Vicenza Calcio S.p.A.", Minesso joined Serie A club Chievo, with Amedeo Benedetti moving in the opposite direction.
+Both players were "valued" at €2 million (thus no cash involved).
+Co-currently both clubs bought back 50% registration rights for €1M as part of a co-ownership deal.
+As youth products usually do not have a value as an "intangible asset" (because it was based on historical cost, such as acquired cost, agent fee and training cost), both clubs profited from the sales (but partially offset by VAT and created amortize cost in next few years) On 30 June 2010, Chievo had a positive shareholder equity of €687,180, thus no need to recapitalise (The club did re-capitalise for €250,000 in the 2010–11 financial year).
+However, Minesso was an "intangible asset" of Chievo, "worth" €2 million at the time, plus Daniele Rosania who was "worth" €1 million.
 Vicenza also swapped players with Ascoli and Cesena before the closure of the financial year.

 Minesso did not remain in Verona, another city of Veneto.
-Instead Minesso immediately returned to the city of Vicenza (likes Giacomo Tulli who already "sold" to Cesena) but Minesso only made 5 league appearances in 2010–11 Serie B, as number 9 of the team.
+Instead he immediately returned to the city of Vicenza (like Giacomo Tulli who was already "sold" to Cesena).
+Minesso only made 5 league appearances in the 2010–11 Serie B season, as number 9 of the team.

 On 7 January 2011, Minesso joined Lega Pro Prima Divisione club Andria, re-joining team-mate Mattia Evangelisti.
-(Italian third division) Minesso played 14 times in 2010–11 Lega Pro Prima Divisione, but only 8 starts.
+Minesso played 14 times during the 2010–11 Lega Pro Prima Divisione season, but only made 8 starts.

-Vicenza return
+Return to Vicenza

-In June 2011 both Benedetti and Minesso returned to their mother clubs for the same price (50% rights for €1 million).
-Again, Chievo had a positive equity of €679,516 and player asset of €20,156,304, but composited with players such as Benedetti (€2M) and Alessandro Bassoli (€3 million, recently joined from Bologna) On Vicenza side, the club also swapped Tonelli with Cesena before the closure of 2010–11 financial year.
+In June 2011, both Benedetti and Minesso returned to their parent clubs for the same price (50% rights for €1 million).
+Again, Chievo had a positive equity of €679,516 and player asset of €20,156,304, but composited with players such as Benedetti (€2M) and Alessandro Bassoli (€3 million, recently joined from Bologna).
+On Vicenza's side, the club also swapped Simone Tonelli with Cesena before the closure of the 2010–11 financial year.